Touzen/touzen.github.io/_posts/2021-09-05-offline-docker.md

 {% gist bdf35b5f22baf2a053fabd56e0b24ebf %}

-The `Dockerfile` included above is an example of how you could create a CUDA-enabled environment which copies your model into the container and installs all the dependencies.
-The model does not actually have to reside in the package, but can instead be attached to the running environment using volumes.
-This is how the data is attached to the environment, at line `12`.
+The `Dockerfile` included above is an example of how you could create a CUDA-enabled environment that has all your Python scripts and the environment needed to run them.
+The model and data directories can be mounted to the container when we start it.
+More on that in the end of the post.

 To build the Docker container, use the following command:

 ```
-docker build --build-arg MODELDIR=path/to/model -t my-docker-container -f path/to/Dockerfile .
+docker build . -t my-docker-container -f path/to/Dockerfile
 ```

 Note that Docker [will not follow symlinks](https://stackoverflow.com/a/31885214/807515)!
-You will only be able to reference files in the current directory (note the `.` at the end) or whichever directory you pick as the build context.
+You will only be able to reference files in the current directory (note the `.` after `build`) or whichever directory you pick as the build context.

 Now that the container has been built, we can save it to a gzipped file using the following command: